 Looking for Work and Landing the Job: Eight Steps to Follow and Tips for Every Stage of the Job Search

 This resource is produced every two years, as new employment projections are produced.
 They present New Mexico’s best occupational opportunities based on projected job openings, rate of employment growth, and wages.
 Information on education and preparation level are also provided for reference.

 VETERAN-SPECIFIC REPORTS & RESOURCES

 New Mexico Vets at Work: Veterans’ Employment Resource Guide

 This all-in-one career exploration and employment resource guide was developed specifically for veterans.
-Over 10 sections provide information, tips, and tricks on exploring careers, making the transition to the civilian workforce, and finding work.
+It provides information, tips, and tricks on exploring careers, making the transition to the civilian workforce, and finding work.
 A list of employment and education resources for veterans is included.

 This profile provides basic demographic and economic data on New Mexico's veterans.